Gareth Jones (politician)

 Gareth Jones OBE (born 14 May 1939) is a Welsh politician.
-He was a member of the National Assembly for Wales for the Conwy from 1999 until 2003 when he lost by 72 votes.
+He was a member of the National Assembly for Wales for Conwy from 1999 until 2003 when he lost by 72 votes.
 He sought a successful re-election to the newly created Aberconwy constituency in 2007 before retiring in 2011.
-He was also a Llandudno town councillor representing the Craig-y-Don ward.
+He was also Leader of Conwy County Borough Council, from 2017 to 2019, and a Llandudno town councillor representing the Craig-y-Don ward.
+He was formerly a member of Plaid Cymru, but left in 2017 after attempting to form a council administration in Conwy containing Welsh Conservatives, which the national party would not allow.
+He ran an independent administration of the council until 2019, when the Conservatives took control of the council.

 In July 2007 he was elected Chair of the Assembly's new Enterprise and Learning Committee.

 Prior to winning the Aberconwy constituency he was the cabinet member for finance and resources and the leader of the Plaid Cymru party group on Conwy County Borough Council.

-On 26 September 2010 Gareth Jones announced that he would not be standing for election in the 2011 National Assembly for Wales elections.

 Personal

 Gareth Jones was born in Blaenau Ffestiniog but now lives in Craig-y-Don, a suburb of Llandudno.
 A former headmaster of Ysgol John Bright, Llandudno's secondary school, he graduated with a BA from the University of Wales, Swansea.
 Gareth Jones' political interests include social justice, the Welsh language and education.
 His hobbies include reading and walking.
 His wife formerly owned a local bookshop.